 - Piano: £30

-Private tutorials aren’t just academic coaching.
-Leisure activities are also offered to those who want to learn new skills.
+Private tutorials aren’t just academic coaching for a child in their school years.
+Leisure activities are also offered to those who want to be learning new skills.

 How Can You Keep Prices Down as a Student?

 Private tutorials can quickly become expensive.